 Hotel Josefine

-This whimsical boutique hotel is set within a historic 1800’s Gründerzeit-style townhouse and perfectly encapsulates the timeless elegance of the 1920s and 30s Art Deco era.
-Situated on a quiet side street off Mariahilfer Straße (Vienna’s main shopping street), as soon as you step over the threshold it makes you feel as though you have been transported back into the city’s rich historic past.
+This whimsical boutique hotel is set within a historic 1800s Gründerzeit‑style townhouse and beautifully captures the timeless elegance of the Art Deco era of the 1920s and 30s.
+Tucked along a quiet side street just off Mariahilfer Straße (Vienna’s main shopping boulevard) stepping over the threshold feels like you have been transported back into the city’s romantic past.

-I loved that the breakfast also fitted into the theatrical world of ‘Josefine’ and is served in a 1920s-inspired salon where it felt more like afternoon tea than a standard hotel breakfast.
-Tiered trays filled with Viennese classics and continental touches made for a perfectly decadent start to the day.
+On arrival, you are welcomed with a handwritten note and a complimentary bottle of red or white wine, a thoughtful gesture that sets the tone for your stay.
+It was a lovely touch that the breakfast even embodied the theatrical world of ‘Josefine’, served in a 1920s‑inspired salon where the experience feels more like afternoon tea than a typical hotel breakfast.
+Tiered trays filled with Viennese classics and continental favourites make for a perfectly decadent start to the day.

-In the evening, make a visit to the Phonotheque and sift through the hundreds of classical records, or spend the night in the hotel’s Barfly’s Club, which offers craft cocktails in a dimly lit, velvet-covered setting, evoking the spirit of the Weimar-era.
+In the evening, wander to the Phonotheque to browse hundreds of classical records, or settle into the hotel’s Barfly’s Club, where craft cocktails are served in a dimly lit, velvet‑draped setting that evokes the spirit of the Weimar era.

 If you are thinking of booking a stay please consider supporting the site and using my affiliate link below.